umijs/plugin-access/README.md

 ## Options

-* `options.integrated`
+* `options.showWarning`

-A boolean value, default to be `false`.
-You can config this option to show if this plugin is integrated by others plugin to control the warning behaviour of this plugin.
-If integrated is `true`, this plugin won't show the warning message when `src/access.js` is not defined, otherwise a warning message would always shown to ensure this plugin runs correctly.
+A boolean value, default to be `true`.
+When `showWarning` is `true`, this plugin would check if `src/access.js` is exist and defaultly exports a function, if no function exported, a warning info would be shown, otherwise if `showWarning` is `false`, no warning info would be shown.

 ## LICENSE